 UM’s more than 200 student organizations provide ample opportunities for your child to get involved in philanthropic, recreational and professional activities and develop leadership, communications and teamwork skills.

 The University of Mississippi is accredited by the Southern Association of Colleges and Schools, and its Doctor of Pharmacy program was reaccredited in 2012 for the maximum eight years by the Accreditation Council for Pharmacy Education.

 Pass rates and graduation

 The pass rate on the national licensure examination for the 2017 graduating class was 91.15 percent, and 86.1 percent of the entering professional class in August 2013 graduated with their Pharm.D. degree prior to September 2017.
 (Updated February 22, 2018.)

 The best way to find out what the UM School of Pharmacy has to offer is to visit our campus.
 To schedule your visit to experience Ole Miss firsthand, please call the admissions office at 662-915-7226 anytime between 8 a.m. and 5 p.m.
-Monday through Friday, or go to www.olemiss.edu/admissions/visit.html.
+Monday through Friday, or go to admissions.olemiss.edu/visit.
 We would be happy to personally show you why the UM School of Pharmacy is the right prescription for your child’s future.